College Application Deadlines 2024-2025

 Regular Decision Deadlines

 Most students apply during regular decision.
 These deadlines commonly fall in December or January.
-Typically, you’ll hear back from prospective schools in March or April and must follow up with your decision about whether to enroll no later than May 1 or you risk losing your spot.
+Typically, you’ll hear back from prospective schools in March or April and must follow up with your decision about whether to enroll no later than May 1 or risk losing your spot.

 As one of the widest application windows, regular decision ensures you’ll have ample time to gather materials, prepare your essays, and take any required exams.
 You’ll also have plenty of time to carefully consider all of your college options.